Teachers are Changemakers: Create Inclusive Learning Environments for Every Student with New Resource Collection

 Falicia is one of nearly 100 educators chosen to participate in TpT’s Teach for Justice Grant Program — a $100,000 fund for educator-created resources to facilitate classroom discussions around equity and justice, challenge implicit (and explicit) biases, and create learning environments that will support every student.
 We’re excited to have the first of these resources now available in a new collection on TpT to help educators apply anti-racist practices and advance social justice in and out of the classroom.

 “With this grant, I was able to create resources that teachers can implement even if their knowledge of anti-racism and social justice is limited,” said Falicia, whose first resource is a guide to help educators establish an anti-racist classroom for young learners, with daily lessons targeted for 2nd-4th grade students.

 Additional Teach for Justice grant winners will be releasing their resources on a rolling basis through the remainder of the calendar year to support educators in this vital ongoing work.
 The new resources expand the collection of anti-racist, social justice materials available on TpT and cover PreK-12th grades plus professional development.
-Each resource aims to assist educators in discussions around anti-racism and social justice and is:
+Each resource is:

 - Vetted by content experts: Each resource underwent a rigorous review by a team of anti-bias, anti-racist, and social justice practioners and content experts.

 - Relevant and age-appropriate: The resources are timely, age-appropriate, and can be used across subject areas to discuss race and social injustices with students today.

 For this program, the following definitions were used:

 - Social justice content is defined as “resources that help students reflect, understand, and act to address injustice across diverse identities and communities and empower all to create equity.”